UPC/ravada/docs/docs/cas_login.rst

 Use a CAS login service to login into Ravada
 ============================================

-In order to authenticate users into Ravada using a external CAS service you need to configure the URL of the external CAS service into ravada.conf YML file.
+In order to authenticate users into Ravada using an external CAS service you need to configure the URL of the external CAS service into ravada.conf YML file.

 Configuration